X-Men: The End: Book 2: Heroes and Martyrs

+Kitty Pryde returns to Chicago to continue her campaign for mayor.
+The X-Men and their allies quickly regroup, but are attacked by Warskrulls.
+During the strategic attack on all of the various groups across the globe, the Skrulls are barely repelled while the X-Men experience heavy losses.
+Meanwhile, Aliyah encounters Deathbird, who Lilandra allowed to be the host of a Brood queen.
+Aliyah is forced to kill her mother and is unknowingly infected by the Brood queen.

 Cyclops sends Wolverine, X-23, M, and Marvel Girl to find Sinister, Gambit, and the abducted children.
-The heroes manage to find their way to Sinister's hidden base but are immediately immobilized by an attack from Lady Mastermind.
-All live out their fantasies until Wolverine, who is inspired by the astral form of Jean Grey to fight, does so.
-He breaks free of the mind control and helps the others break free.
+The heroes manage to find their way to Sinister's hidden base, but are attacked and immobilized by Lady Mastermind.
+All live out their fantasies until Jean Grey inspires Wolverine to break free.
+He escapes the mind control and helps the others break free.
 They all charge deeper into Sinister's base.

-Gambit has indeed been faking cooperation with Sinister, only doing so in order to protect the children.
-After Sinister reveals his own history and the fact that Gambit is actually a clone from his and Cyclops's genetic makeup, Gambit decides enough is enough and goes to rescue the children.
+Gambit has been faking cooperation with Sinister, only doing so in order to protect the children.
+After Sinister reveals his own history and the fact that Gambit is actually a clone from his and Cyclops's genetic makeup, Gambit decides to rescue the children.
 As they make their escape, most of the children are teleported back to Earth, while Gambit and his daughter are teleported to the moon, near Sinister's mutant prison Neverland.
-Rogue rescues her son and Emma's children from they were teleported.
+Rogue rescues her son and Emma Frost's children.

-Back at Sinister's base, Rogue has joined the fray (caused by Wolverine and others) and kills one of Sinister's minions.
-Before she can rejoin her loved ones, she is slain by Sinister who was masquerading as Gambit.
-Gambit is able to use the portal to get back to Sinister's base just in time to see Sinister killing Rogue.
-They say their final farewells before Rogue dies.
-Mystique arrives, revealing that she had been pretending to be Dark Beast (who was in service of Sinister) all along, and she exacts her revenge for the loss of her foster daughter Rogue by killing Sinister.
+Back at Sinister's base, Rogue kills one of Sinister's minions, only to be killed by Sinister.
+Mystique arrives, revealing that she had been pretending to be Sinister's servant Dark Beast, and kills Sinister to avenge Rogue.
 Gambit urges Mystique to finally meet her grandchildren and keep them safe.
 Gambit takes Sinister's place for a meeting with the true mastermind behind the attacks on the X-Men, the Shi'ar.

-Book 2 comes to a close with Kitty debating her opponent Alice Tremaine (head of the anti-mutant Purity Movement) and receiving the news that the X-Men are going into space to face the Shi'ar.